 Is Sand Casting Right for Your Product?

 Image above: A clevis manufactured via sand casting.

-Sand molded castings are cost-effective but may not provide the best solution for every product or part.
-Key things to consider are quantity, budget, production timeline, shape, dimensional accuracy, and surface finish.
+Sand molded castings are cost-effective but may not be the best manufacturing process for every product or part.
+Key things to consider are quantity, budget, production timeline, shape, dimensional accuracy, tolerances, and surface finish.

 The main advantages of this casting process include: